Frequently Asked Questions About Loans

 Our loan program is designed to empower congregations and like-minded organizations to achieve their God-inspired potential.
 Our practices support the long-term financial health of each organization we serve, as well as cultivate solid sources of support and positivity for our community and society as a whole.

 What differentiates TMF from other lending institutions?

-We specialize in church lending, which gives us a unique understanding of the United Methodist denominational structure and discipline, and how it relates to church financing.
-In addition, the loan interest earned by TMF supports United Methodist ministries.
-Unlike other financial institutions, the underlying purpose of our services is to increase the effectiveness of churches and congregations in making a positive and lasting impact in our communities.
+We specialize in church lending, which gives us a unique understanding of the Methodist denominational structure and discipline, and how it relates to church financing.
+In addition, the loan interest earned by TMF supports Methodist ministries.
+Unlike other financial institutions, the underlying purpose of our service is to increase the effectiveness of churches and congregations in making a positive and lasting impact in our communities.

 What’s the advantage of using your cash-flow model?